Blog

 Assignment Spiromycin

-Figure 5: Standard spectrum of spiromycin, collision-induced fragments, and assignment of fragments.
+Figure 5.
+Standard spectrum of spiramycin, collision-induced fragments, and assignment of fragments

-The collision-induced fragmentation produced by this method is not as efficient as fragmentation in a triple quadrupole spectrometer, but can be used in a similar manner: (a) to help elucidate a complex structure, or (b) to identify unique fragments which can be quantitated in complex solution.
+The CID method produced by this voltage adjustment is not as efficient as fragmentation in a triple quadrupole mass spectrometer, but it can be used in a similar way:

-Using a Q-array voltage bias, we've been able to generate collision-induced fragments of complex macrolide antibiotics consistent with fragmentation at the glycosidic bonds.
-If you'd like to learn more about collision-induced fragmentation, or LC-MS in general, contact Emery Pharma today!
+Using a Q-array voltage bias, we've been able to generate collision-induced fragments of complex macrolide antibiotics, consistent with fragmentation at glycosidic bonds.
+If you’d like to learn more about collision-induced fragmentation, glycoside fragmentation in LC-MS, or advanced mass spectrometry techniques, contact Emery Pharma today!

 Emery Pharma